-If you’re looking for hours of bouncy fun, your going to love this collection of the best games you can play on a trampoline.
+If you’re looking for hours of bouncy fun, you’re going to love this collection of the best games you can play on a trampoline.
 Popular games, games we made up, with a net, without a net, two players or a whole group…you’ll find a game the kids will enjoy in the list below.
 Let’s jump in!

 Owning a trampoline is such a fun way to get exercise and have some fun with the whole family.
 While some families shy away from a trampoline, thinking that it’s far too dangerous, the reality is that it can add so much fun and entertainment to your backyard.

 Today I’m going to share some fun games to play on the trampoline so that you can enjoy more quality family time outdoors.
 Trampoline games are one of my family’s favorite outdoor activities so I hope to kindle that joy in your family too.